llee454/amina/src/help.md

   Tells Amina to read FILENAME instead of STDIN to get the JSON data that it will use to replace tags in the template file.

+  -s | --init FILENAME
+  Tells Amina to read FILENAME, which must contain valid Scheme code, and to evaluate it before processing data.

 Details
 -------